melissa-sa/melissa/api/README.md

 ## `melissa_finalize`

 This function closes the connections and releases all memory.
-It can also wait for the permission to disconect if Melissa is compiled with `-DCHECK_DECONNEXION=ON`.
+It can also wait for the permission to disconect if Melissa is compiled with `-DCHECK_SIMU_DECONNECTION=ON`.

 # `melissa_api.h`